What Is Master Data Management?

 There are a lot of definitions of Master Data Management out there today:

-“Master data management (MDM) is a technology-enabled discipline in which business and IT work together to ensure the uniformity, accuracy, stewardship, semantic consistency and accountability of the enterprise’s official shared master data assets.” – Gartner
+- Gartner: “Master data management (MDM) is a technology-enabled discipline in which business and IT work together to ensure the uniformity, accuracy, stewardship, semantic consistency and accountability of the enterprise’s official shared master data assets.”

-“Master data management (MDM) is a comprehensive method to define and manage an organization’s critical data.
-It provides a single, trusted view of data across the enterprise, agile self-service access, analytical graph-based exploration, governance and a user-friendly dashboard.” – IBM
+- IBM: “Master data management (MDM) is a comprehensive method to define and manage an organization’s critical data.
+It provides a single, trusted view of data across the enterprise, agile self-service access, analytical graph-based exploration, governance and a user-friendly dashboard.”

-“Master data management (MDM) is the effort made by an organization to create one single master reference source for all critical business data, leading to fewer errors and less redundancy in business processes.” – Informatica
+- Informatica: “Master data management (MDM) is the effort made by an organization to create one single master reference source for all critical business data, leading to fewer errors and less redundancy in business processes.”

 My definition of MDM is an organizational culture focused on enhancing and enriching the data critical to the success of the enterprise.